Dual Control of Exploration and Exploitation for Auto-Optimisation Control with Active Learning: DCEE for Linear Systems

-It follows from Theorems~\ref{thm: 1}--\ref{thm: 2} that $\xi(k) $ converges to the neighbourhood of $r^*$ with bounded error.
-Thus, the result can be concluded by treating $B(G+K\Psi) (\xi(k) - r^*)$ as $\psi(k)$ in Lemma~\ref{lem: input to output stability}. \end{proof} \begin{remark} The self-optimisation control in this paper is similar to the classic formulation of reinforcement learning in the sense that both of them are targeted to operate a system in an unknown and uncertain environment.
+\begin{remark} The auto-optimisation control in this paper is similar to the classic formulation of reinforcement learning in the sense that both of them are targeted to operate a system in an unknown and uncertain environment.
 There are two bottlenecks in widely applying reinforcement learning, particularly deep RL: one is a large number of trials are required to achieve a satisfactory performance (big data) and the other is its performance could significantly degrade if the real operational environment is different from the training environment (poor adaptiveness) \cite{Chen2022perspective}.
-DCEE establishes a new control framework to provide a promising and complementary method to reinforcement learning in control and robotics society.
+DCEE establishes a new control framework to provide a promising and complementary method to reinforcement learning in control and robotics society, which can deal with uncertain environment without repetitive training.
 In fact, active learning for exploration and exploitation in machine intelligence can find strong evidence in human intelligence, which is supported by the biological principles in functional integration in the human brain and neuronal interactions (known as free-energy principle and active inference in neuroscience \cite{friston2010free}).
 Interested readers are referred to \cite{Chen2022perspective} for detailed discussions. \end{remark}